Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 If you want to store lots of data in a file, picking the right file format is an important decision that affects software compatibility, file size and how efficiently the file can be imported into R.

-#### I'll only use my data in R
+#### Using R

-If you know your data will only be used in R, then the obvious choice is the **.rds** format.
+If your data will be in R, then the obvious choice is the **.rds** format.
 This stores and compresses data as R would internally store it in system memory.
+There are other technologies that also work with this file type.
+This means that it can be useful if you're doing work with data in R and then moving to another tool for another part of the workflow.
+An example of this would be [statistical files in Tableau](https://help.tableau.com/current/pro/desktop/en-us/examples_statfile.htm).

 Use the `readRDS()` and `saveRDS()` functions to work with RDS files, for example:

 ```r
 data("mtcars")